g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 Next (i -> Effect (Tuple (SF i o) o))
 ```

-in theory; all construction could use this
+In practice - that would be unpleasant to implement.
+In theory - all other forms are [syntactical sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) around Next.
-this is the general version of a signal function
+Next is the most general form of a signal function.

 #### `Pipe {take :: SF i Unit, send :: SF Unit o}`